brashrebel/wp-activity/readme.txt

 `<?php act_stream(number,title) ?>`

 defaults are :
 - number = 30
 - title = Recent Activity (translated by .mo)

+= Shortcode parameters =

+`[ACT_STREAM number="" title=""]`

+defaults are :
+- number = 50
+- title = Recent Activity (translated by .mo)

+= How do I avoid erasing css tweaks when I update the plugin ? =

+Just put a copy of wp-activity.css in your theme dir, it will be processed instead of the css file included with the plugin.

 = How do I Change the events generic icons ? =

 Just change the icons in the /img directory, but keep the event name (example : to change the login/connect event icon, change the icon named CONNECT.png - names must be in capitals)

-= Do you really test your plugin before updating it at the Wordpress Plugin Repository ? = Hum.
+= Do you really test your plugin before updating it at the Wordpress Plugin Repository ? =

+Hum.
 I'm testing it on a single Wordpress installation, so it can't really be called "test".
 That's why there is often updates that just fix the previous ones...
 Sorry for that.

 == Screenshots ==